turingschool/curriculum-site/module3/lessons/refactoring_api_consumption.md

 **Brainstorm:** If you were building a vanilla Ruby application, what types of files do you think you would make to extract this logic out of the controller?

 <section class="dropdown">
-### Possible Design Pattern #1: Gateways
+### Possible Refactor, Part #1: Gateways

-[Gateway classes](https://mattbrictson.com/blog/gateway-pattern) are very common across many frameworks.
+[Gateway classes](https://mattbrictson.com/blog/gateway-pattern) are a very common design pattern across many frameworks.
 They are also referred to as a *service* but this is a very overloaded term in Rails and software development as a whole.
 This section will refer to these classes as *gateways* but you're welcome to name them however you'd prefer.

 Gateways typically encapsulate the logic used for interacting with an external API.
 Let's refactor our controller to use a gateway.